-Show your support for Anchorage’s wonderful LGBTQI community in a colorful week-long celebration at the Delaney Park Strip.
+Show your support for Anchorage’s wonderful LGBTQI community in a colorful week-long PRIDE celebration at the Delaney Park Strip.
 Daily events include 150 vendors, live music, a pride parade, a beer garden, and plenty of family-friendly activities.
-This event is usually the last week of June around the 21-27th.
+This event is usually the last week of June, around the 21-27th.

-If you are in the Anchorage area in the autumn around August/September, then check the dates of our annual state fair.
+Check our annual state fair dates if you are in the Anchorage area in the autumn, around August/September.
 It is about an hour and a half drive away in an adorable town called Palmer.
-Visiting the fair is a great way to learn about Alaska’s farming culture and to enjoy rides, food, music, and local products.
+Visiting the fair is a great way to learn about Alaska’s farming culture while you also can enjoy rides, food, music, and local products.

-While most of us do all of the above regularly there are a few hidden gems I’ll share with you that are some local favorites from bakeries to a secret beach.
+Most locals do all of the above regularly, but I’ll share a few hidden gems with you, from bakeries to a secret beach.

 Want to hit the beach in Anchorage?
 Well, it is a thing you can do!
 Head to Pt.
 Campbell Park for a relaxing place to watch the waves lap along the shore.
-It is not the easiest place to get to or very accessible, but if you’re down for a little adventure it is worth the trek for endless views over the inlet, you can even see the Fire Island – where Anchorage’s wind power is generated.
+It is not the easiest place to get to or very accessible, but if you’re down for a little adventure, it is worth the trek for endless views over the inlet.
+You can even see Fire Island – where Anchorage’s wind power is generated.
 I do not recommend swimming at this beach, as the water is cold and there is glacial silt.
-I DO recommend, doing as the locals do, and taking a bottle of wine of a small picnic down and enjoying some fresh air and great views.
+But, I DO recommend doing as the locals do, taking a small picnic with a bottle of wine and enjoying some fresh air and great views.

-While you’re in the area, check out Anchorage’s sand dunes in Kincaid Park.
+While in the area, check out Anchorage’s dunes in Kincaid Park.

-If you want to go swimming in the summer, then head to Jewel Lake or Goose Lake, both of which have designated swimming areas and lifeguards on duty.
-Pack your swimmers, some local beer, a picnic, and a few games to fit in.
+If you want to go swimming in the summer, head to Jewel Lake or Goose Lake, which have designated swimming areas and lifeguards on duty.
+Pack your swimmers, some local beer, a picnic, and a few games.

-68. Watch a Movie While You Eat Pizza
+74. Watch a Movie While You Eat Alaska’s Best Pizza

 One of my favorite things to do as a local is to head to the Bear Tooth movie theater.
-Grab a seat, catch a cheap movie, and eat some of the best pizza and drink some of the best beer in town.
-Check the Bear Tooth theater for what is playing and get your tickets.
+Grab a seat, catch a cheap movie, eat some of the best pizzas, and drink some of the best beer in town.
+Check the Bear Tooth Theater for what is playing and get your tickets.

-If you’re looking to hang out with some of Anchorage’s hippest people, then check out some of the events at the Williwaw social.
-They host everything from yoga and beer, world-class electronic DJs like Nero, bingo nights, and local bands.
-If you love live music, food, and friendly people, this is the place for you.
+If you want to hang out with some of Anchorage’s hippest people, check out some of the events at the Williwaw Social.
+They host everything from yoga and beer to world-class electronic DJs like Nero, bingo nights, and local bands.
+This is your place if you love live music, food, and friendly people.

 Dress The Part